ori7112/cs32-final-project-oriana-gjini/README.md

 * Step 3: Calculate average past hour price.
 The array with all 12 prices for the past hour is reformatted as a list with float values (each price is rounded to one decimal place).
 This list goes through a function called "Average" and returns the average past hour price.

 * Step 4: Collect average hourly prices for current day.

+  - First, we get the date/time for CST/CDT and strip off the time to leave us with the date.
+Then, the dashes from the date are removed.
+To get YYYYMMDDHHMM format, we add in "0000" to indicate hour 0 or midnight.
+To get the end of the day's last 5 min price, we add "2355" to the date.
+  - These date start and date ends are inserted into the custom url much like how we did this to get prices for the past hour.
+The only difference is that this custom url will give 288 prices by the end of the day, one for every 5 min in the 24 hours.

+* Step 5: Creat a line graph of today's average hourly prices.
+The graph will depict prices vs. hour, up to 24 hours.
+  - Because we want to create a line graph no matter what time of day it is, we create a loop that keeps adding prices from the json file given by our custom link.
+  - The prices are stored in a hourly price array.
+Once the array has 12 values (aka prices), we take the average and store that value (avgerage price of that hour) in to a separate array for the day's average hourly prices.
+This loop keeps running all day and the temporary hourly price array resets itself once it reaches 12 values.
+  - This way, the day's average hourly price array collects the average hour price for every hour completed in the day so far.
+It thereby indicates how many hours have been recorded (number of prices determines should match how many hours have passed today).
+Another loop does this matching to ensure the number of x values (hours) matches the number of y values (prices).
+  - The graph is created with a blue line, the appropriate headings, and will illustrate how the prices are changing throughout the day.
+Instead of just providing calculations, this graph makes it easy for the user to have a sense of how dynamically prices are fluctuating.

+* Step 6:

   - Based on the data stored of times and prices, we will do a comparison against a benchmark price.
 If the price is equal to or greater than the benchmark price, the output will be "off" to turn off the thermostat.
 If the price is below benchmark, the output will be "on", indicating the thermostat should be on.